Iron (Serum)

 Frequently Asked Questions

-The standard reference range is Men:65-175 μg/dL, Women:50-170 μg/dL.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for Iron (Serum) is Men:65-175 μg/dL, Women:50-170 μg/dL.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer